wernerglinka/gatsby-starter-mdx-square1/README.md

 ## Styling

-### Global styles are defined in SCSS.
+### Global styles

+Styling uses gatsby-plugin-global-styles for creating independent **global CSS styles**, and automatically placing them at the top of the <head> element.

 Install:

-- node-sass
+- gatsby-plugin-global-styles
-- gatsby-plugin-scss
+- @nfront/global-styles

 ### Components are styled with Emotion styled